akras14/alexkras.com/posts/memory-leak/post.md

 {with-memory-leak.png}

 If you curious how I've plotted the data, read on.
 If not please skip to the next section.
-I've saved the stats that are being outputted into a json file, and then read it in and plotted it with a few lines of of Python.
+I am saving the stats being outputted into a JSON file, and then read it in and plotted it with a few lines of of Python.
 I've kept it on a separate brunch to avoid confusion, but you can check it out here: https://github.com/akras14/memory-leak-example/tree/plot

 Relevant parts are: